femiwiki/AchievementBadges/README.md

 ---

-The source code of _femiwiki/AchievementBadges_ is primarily distributed under the terms of the [GNU Affero Public License v2.0] or any later version.
+The source code of _femiwiki/AchievementBadges_ is primarily distributed under the terms of the [GNU Affero General Public License v3.0] or any later version.
 See [COPYRIGHT] for details.

 [github checks status]: https://badgen.net/github/checks/femiwiki/AchievementBadges